The Ultimate Step by Step Guide to SEO

 Keyword Optimization

-Next, you’ll add the keywords into your web pages to create purpose for the search engines.
-Integrate into the page title, URL, initial paragraph, H1 title, Meta Title, Meta Description, image filenames and image ALT tags.
-Note, it’s also good to use keywords related to your primary keywords to improve context.
+Next, you’ll add the keywords to your web pages to create a purpose for the search engines.
+Integrate into the page title, URL, initial paragraph, H1 title, Meta Title, Meta Description, image filenames, and image ALT tags.
+Note that it’s also good to use keywords related to your primary keywords to improve context.

 URL